HCIILAB/SCUT-CAB_Dataset_Release/README.md

 Note: The SCUT-CAB dataset can only be used for non-commercial research purpose.
 For scholars or organization who wants to use the SCUT-CAB database, please first fill in this [Application Form](Application_Form/Application_Form_for_Using_SCUT-CAB_2022.doc) and send it via email to us ([eelwjin@scut.edu.cn](mailto:eelwjin@scut.edu.cn)).
 When submiting the application form to us, please list or attached 1-2 of your publications in recent 6 years to indicate that you (or your team) do research in the related research fields of OCR, handwriting analysis and recognition, document image processing, and so on.
 We will give you the decompression password after your letter has been received and approved.

+## Copyright section
+License
+SCUT-CAB dataset should be used and distributed under Creative Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License for non-commercial research purposes.

 ## Description

 The SCUT-CAB Dataset contains 4000  images of Chinese ancient books, including 31,931 layout element